pitrak1/lattice2d/README.md

 This class is meant to be extensible and customizable, providing a generalized base to work from.
 Because we do not always want an Actor to be able to move to an adjacent tile, the `add_tile` method calls the `add_adjacent_links` method on every pair of tiles that may potentially need linkage.

-### Full Package (lattice2d.full)
-#### FullServer Class
-- inherits from RootNode
-- method `run`
-	- loops in threads to update and receive
-	- arguments: none
-- method `add_command`
-	- adds command to player's game if it exists, otherwise adds to main queue
-	- arguments: the command to add

-This class takes a more comprehensive approach to a multithreaded server.
-It introduces the concept of FullPlayers and FullGames, whose attributes are in the corresponding classes below, by using FullPlayerList and FullGameList to track each of these entities.
-This class also allows a command to be added to a FullGame's queue instead of the main queue if the FullPlayer sending it has a FullGame associated with them.
-This separation of reponsibilities (the main queue for server-wide requests, the game queues for commands for that game) allows commands to not filter through every single game every time a game state changes.

-#### FullGame Class
-- inherits from RootNode
-- method `add_player`
-	- adds the given FullPlayer to the game and sets the game and host references for the player
-	- arguments: the player to add and whether or not they are host
-- method `remove_player`
-	- removes the given FullPlayer from the game; destroys the game if empty; broadcasts players left if not
-	- arguments: the player to remove
-- method `send_players_in_game`
-	- sends a NetworkCommand of type `broadcast_players_in_game` to every player in the game other than the exception
-	- arguments: the player to be excluded from the broadcast

-This class is meant to be used in conjunction with the FullServer above, and is meant to make managing players easier.

-#### FullGameList Class
-- inherits from list
-- method `append`
-	- same as regular append but checks for name uniqueness
-	- arguments: the FullGame to add
-- method `add_player_to_game`
-	- adds a player to a game by name
-	- arguments: the game name to add to, the player to add, and whether the player should be added as host or not
-- method `destroy`
-	- removes a game from the list based on matching game name
-	- arguments: the game name to remove
-- method `find_by_name`
-	- finds a game from the list based on matching name; false if not found
-	- arguments: the name to search for

-This class is meant to prevent having big list comprehensions all over the FullGame and FullServer classes.
-It just makes FullGames easier to work with by providing common functionality.

-#### FullPlayer Class
-- inherits from Node

-This class is currently very small, only having three attributes: `name`, `connection`, and `game`.

-#### FullPlayerList Class
-- inherits from list
-- method `append`
-	- same as regular append but checks for name uniqueness
-	- arguments: the FullPlayer to add
-- method `destroy_by_connection`
-	- removes a player from the list based on matching connection
-	- arguments: the connection to remove
-- method `destroy_by_name`
-	- removes a player from the list based on matching name
-	- arguments: the name to remove
-- method `find_by_name`
-	- finds a player from the list based on matching name; false if not found
-	- arguments: the name to search for
-- method `find_by_connection`
-	- finds a player from the list based on matching connection; false if not found
-	- arguments: the connection to search for

-This class is meant to prevent having big list comprehensions all over the FullGame and FullServer classes.
-It just makes FullPlayers easier to work with by providing common functionality.

 ### Utilities
 The `lattice2d/utilities` folder contains many useful classes and methods that are used elsewhere in this repository and can be used independently.